A typeface is not a tool

 In theory, designers could perform all of their typesetting jobs with the same one or two typefaces.¹ But they don’t.
 I can almost guarantee this comes down to aesthetics.
 They choose a typeface for its emotive, visceral and visual qualities — how it looks and feels.
 Designers don’t use typefaces like a builder uses a hammer.

 The function of a typeface is to communicate visually and culturally.
 We crave new letterforms, finding them at once fascinating, repulsive and intoxicating.

 To say “a typeface is a tool” isn’t a fact or truism.
 It’s a signal of philosophical intent by the designer.
 When Le Corbusier said “a house is a machine for living in”, it was a statement of his particular philosophy of architecture.

-The earliest assertion (I can find) that a typeface is a tool is in Adrian Frutiger’s Denken und Schaffen einer Typographie from 1994.² It’s a relatively recent phenomenon.
-Perhaps type designers have become overly self-conscious of their work.
+A 1938 ad for Peignot states, “A WARNING TO WANTONS / Type is a tool that will turn in the hand of inexperience”.² This is the earliest “a typeface is a tool” reference I can find.
+A more recent assertion is Adrian Frutiger’s Denken und Schaffen einer Typographie from 1994.³.
+Perhaps type designers are overly self-conscious of their work.
 We’ve been asked, many times: “Why do we need more fonts?”
 Do we so doubt the validity and necessity of our work that we double down on the idea we’re merely making tools — and nothing more?